Doing-it-All with Bounded Work and Communication: Introduction

 \begin{itemize} \Item[\sf I.] We present a deterministic constructive algorithm, called \aBL, that uses a balancing task allocation policy (Section~\ref{sec:constructive}).
-This algorithm solves the \DA{} problem in any execution with at least one non-crashed processor.
-It has work $\cW=\cO( t + p \log p\, (\sqrt{p\log p}+\sqrt{t\log t}\, ) )$ in the presence of $f$-bounded adversary, for known $f$, where $f<p$.
+This algorithm solves \DA{} in any execution with at least one non-crashed processor, and its performance is tuned to a known upper bound $f$ on the number of crashes, where $f<p$.
+The algorithm's work is $\cW=\cO( t + p \log p\, (\sqrt{p\log p}+\sqrt{t\log t}\, ) )$, which does not depend on $f$, while the message complexity does depend on~$f$.
 When the adversary is additionally constrained to be linearly-bounded, the message complexity of the algorithm is $\cM=\cO(\cW)$. \end{itemize}

-No prior algorithms attained work sub-quadratic in both~$p$ and~$t$ (measured as the available processor steps), against the $f$-bounded adversary with unrestricted crashes, for any known $f<p$.
-By using embedded graphs whose properties depend on the adversaries, each processor in our algorithm sends $\cO(1)$ messages in each round in the case of linearly-bounded adversaries, making communication comparable to work.
+No prior algorithms using point-to-point messaging attained total work (available processor steps) that is both $o(p^2)$ and $o(t^2)$ against the $f$-bounded adversary, for any known $f<p$.
+By using embedded graphs whose properties depend on $f$, each processor in our algorithm sends $\cO(1)$ messages in each round in the case of linearly-bounded adversaries, making communication comparable to work.
 (Section~\ref{sec:graphs} discusses the use of embedded graphs in communication.)